 Why buy a Cat N car or Cat S car?

 Whether it makes sense to buy a Cat N or Cat S car comes down to cold economics.
-The insurer has made a decision that repair isn't economically viable based on profitability.
+The insurer has made a decision that the necessary repairs are not economically viable based on profitability.
 After writing it off, the insurer will sell the car as salvage, usually at auction.

 Cat S and Cat N cars are generally worth far less than equivalent cars that haven’t been involved in a collision, so they can look like good value.
 Just make sure that any accident damage has been fully repaired to the required standards.
 Once a car is written-off as a Cat S or Cat N, this marker is permanent, and cannot be changed.
-It will also reduce the future resale value of a car, meaning you’ll get less when you come to resell it.
+Also, Category S and Category N cars are also worth less than an equivalent car that has not been written-off, meaning you’ll get less when you come to resell it.

 Cat B cars are usually bought by car breakers for their parts and scrap metal.
 Cat S and Cat N cars can be bought by car repairers, dealers or private individuals for repair and return to the road.
 If you’re thinking of buying a damaged car to repair it, you’ll need to have a good idea of the costs involved - and there might be additional unseen damage which could lead to higher costs.